 It varies between insurers, but most warranties cover repairs to your:

 Clutch and brakes

-Some warranties also include added cover for things like breakdown recovery and car hire while yours is being fixed.
-However, things like damage to paintwork, glass or wheels will not be covered.
+Some warranties also include added cover for breakdown recovery and car hire while yours is being fixed.
+However, don’t expect damage to paintwork, glass or wheels to be covered.

-The type of warranty you can get depends on whether you are:
+The type of warranty you can get depends on whether you’re: